international tax lawyer st paul

 The Types of Juridical Persons Eligible to Participate in the OVDP

-Individual U.S. taxpayers as well as entities (such as corporations, partnerships and trusts) are eligible to make voluntary disclosure, assuming all other eligibility requirements are met.
+Individual U.S. taxpayers as well as entities (such as corporations, partnerships and trusts) are eligible to make a voluntary disclosure, assuming all other eligibility requirements are met.

 Requirements of IRM (Internal Revenue Manual) 9.5.11.9 Must Be Met